kepingwang/leetcode-notes/notes.md

 initialization: build recursively.
 update: add delta from root to leaf.
 resultRange: break down (i, j) to merge result of avail ranges in tree.
 Can be applied to sum, min, max...
+(Lowest Common Ancestor in Tree can be reduced to range minimum query, smallest depth between two nodes in euler tour.)

 <a name="Trie"></a>
 **Trie**: